omichelsen/ole.michelsen.dk/public/blog/split-string-to-table-using-transact-sql.md

 There is no built-in function to split a delimited string in Microsoft SQL Server, but it is very easy to create your own.
 The following Table-Valued Function (TVF) will split a string with a custom delimiter, and return the results as a table.
-This means you can easily use the output directly in a join with some other data.
+This means you can easily use the output directly in a `JOIN` with some other data.

 <!-- more-->